EggsWang/academic-website/content/event/example/index.md

   postcode: '430000'
   country: China

-summary: the 2023 Chinese Library Annual Conference was held.
+summary: the 2023 Chinese Library Annual Conference was held in Zhengzhou from Septemper 15th to 17th.
 abstract: 'after'

 # Talk start and end times.